ddev/ddev/docs/content/users/extend/customization-extendibility.md

 * You can manually run Node.js scripts using [`ddev exec <script>`](../usage/commands.md#exec) or `ddev exec node <script>`.

 !!!tip "Please share your techniques!"
     There are several ways to share your favorite Node.js tips and techniques.
-Best are [ddev-get add-ons](additional-services.md), [Stack Overflow](https://stackoverflow.com/tags/ddev), and [ddev-contrib](https://github.com/ddev/ddev-contrib).
+Best are [ddev-get add-ons](additional-services.md) and [Stack Overflow](https://stackoverflow.com/tags/ddev).

 ## Running Extra Daemons in the Web Container